Rosiberto/LAS-NoCode-Rule-Editor/README.md

 ## Integration with other applications
 This Community Edition can be incorporated into other Flask applications as a Blueprint.
-For example, your private application TT can use the editor as a feature without exposing proprietary code.
+For example, your private application can use the editor as a feature without exposing proprietary code.

 ## License
 This project is distributed under the MIT License.
 See [MIT License](LICENSE) for more details.